 The class teacher is responsible for:

-adapting and refining the curriculum to respond to strengths and needs of all pupils;
+Adapting and refining the curriculum to respond to strengths and needs of all pupils;

-Roles and Responsibilities of the Principal
+Roles and Responsibilities of the Principal – Paul Thomas

 The Principal is responsible for the day to day management of all aspects of the school, including the provision made for pupils with SEND.

-Roles and Responsibilities of the SEND Governor
+Roles and Responsibilities of the SEND Governor – Jennifer Robins

-This governor is responsible for supporting the school to evaluate and develop quality and impact of provision for pupils with SEND across the school.
+Supporting school to evaluate and develop quality and impact of provision for pupils with SEND across the school.

 This report, setting out our approaches to meeting needs of pupils with SEND, will be updated at least annually.